 Thousands were burned at the stake for heresy in the 11th and 12th centuries.
-But what were their crimes, and how did these individuals – often known as Cathars – fall victim to this terrible punishment?
+But what were their crimes, and how did these individuals fall victim to this terrible punishment?
 Professor Bob Moore, a scholar of medieval religious heresy, reveals everything you need to know

 From the early 11th century, many people accused of heresy were burned at the stake as a result.
 In 1022, people who were considered heretics were burned for the first time since antiquity.

-A: From the early 11th century, but slowly at first – then, more and more people were accused of holding heretical beliefs.
+Heresy originates in the early 11th century, slowly at first – then, more and more people were accused of holding heretical beliefs.
 There are two major reasons for that.

 Secondly, lay people who were accused may have been in conflict with the church over property or revenues.
 From the late 11th century, the Roman church went through a process of reform – based, in the first place, on the demands that its appointments should be made without the intervention of secular authority, and that its priests should be celibate.

 The first meant that considerable wealth – ie land – was at the disposal of the church.
 That was acceptable to the lay nobility on the basis of clerical celibacy, so that churchmen could not use church land to found rival dynasties.

 However, there were those purists who didn’t want to compromise, and so they had to be weeded out.
 For example, priests who refused to compromise were condemned.
 This was the main source of accusations of heresy in the 12th century.

 But it’s important to note that heresy wasn’t just about the church.
 In fact, the people who moved fastest against accused heretics were lay rulers, not churchmen.